mobmo423/flight_pipelines/README.md

 #### TRANSFORM

-@Marc: please review the following section

 - source data from data base
-- renaming
+- renaming (lowercase column name )
-- bronze/silver/gold
+- raw/staging/serving
 - group-by airport
 - avr number of flights delayed for arrivals and departures?
-- What data extraction patterns are you going to be using?
-- What data loading patterns are you going to be using?
+- incremental load to target database
 - What data transformation patterns are you going to be performing?

 #### Cloud-based Solution